-Each fall, students in the Semester in China program study both traditional and modern China, experience life in its capital, Beijing, and explore other areas of this fascinating country.
-Living and studying at the Beijing Institute of Technology allows students to interact with Chinese and foreign students, take advantage of the nearby National Library, sports facilities, and parks, and visit important cultural and historical sties in and around the city.
+Each fall, students in the Semester in China program study both traditional and modern China, experience life in its capital, and explore other areas of this fascinating country.
+Living and studying at the Beijing Institute of Technology allows students to interact with Chinese and foreign students, take advantage of the nearby parks, and visit important cultural and historical sites in and around the city.
 The program includes a 10-day class excursion to ancient capitals and other important historical sites.
 The program is composed of four courses.
-The first three are taught in sequence by D. Bays (History Department); the Chinese language course runs all semester and course level is determined by a placement test upon arrival.
+The first three are taught in sequence by K. Selles (History Department); the Chinese language course runs all semester and course level is determined by a placement test upon arrival.
 No previous knowledge of Chinese is required.
-The instructors are faculty members of the BIT and Chinese students serve as language tutors.
+The instructors are faculty members of BIT and Chinese students serve as language tutors.